 Each interim exam is subject to a maximum number of attempts of three times.
-Then the Examination Board has the authority to determine whether the student should stop the program or will be given an extra chance.
 After the third attempt the student must submit a request for an extra resit to the Examination Board.

-For the Research Master in Health Sciences, there are two regular exam times per year: an exam and a re-sit.
+There are two regular exam times per year: an exam and a re-sit.
 A third examination opportunity is only organized during the current academic year if at the end of the current academic year the student can and wants to graduate and has already used the other two exam opportunities in that academic year, or can reasonably prove that he was unable to do so.
 The procedure for a resit for the scientific research is written down in section 2.2 of the TER.

-There is a maximum number of two attempts for each exam.-All exams may be retaken, even if a sufficient mark was obtained, after which the highest mark is valild.
+There is a maximum number of three attempts for each exam.
+All exams may be retaken, even if a sufficient mark was obtained, after which the highest mark is valild.
 This can only take place if a re-examination is organized for the students that have earned an insufficient mark.
-In addition the Examination Boardaminers is authorized to determine whether the student will receive another chance.

-Students are entitled to one resit per year, per test
+2.2.3 Molecular Medicine Students are entitled to one resit per year, per test.

 Students are entitled to one resit per test.
-However, this does not apply for the final test.
-This consists of multiple components and should be considered as a portfolio.
-If the 60 EC points for year 1 and year 2 are not obtained, in individual cases or at the written request of the student, if possible, supported by his research supervisor and due to special circumstances, a resit can be offered at the discretion of the Examination Board.
-If a student, even after a possible resit, has not passed the final exam of the first year access to the second year of the program is denied and consequently, he/she is removed from the program.
-If a student, even after a possible resit, obtains less than 60 EC points credits in the final exam of the second year, he/she is removed from the program.
+However, this does not apply for the proposal and proposal presentation (in the first year), nor for the thesis and thesis defense (in the second year of the program).
+These two assignements consists of multiple components and should be considered as a portfolio.
+If the 60 EC points for year 1 and year 2 are not obtained, in individual cases at the written request of the student, if possible, supported by his research supervisor and due to special circumstances, a resit can be offered at the discretion of the Examination Board.
+If a student, even after a possible resit, has not passed the final exam of the first year access to the second year of the program is denied.